gax1985/OpenCorporation/The Human Family.md

 I believe that **OpenCorporation** should treat every member of its human family as a *partner*!

-Personally, I have come across workers who worked in a Café locally in my city.
-When they described the nature of this Café, I was amazed to hear that the owner of this café offered every worker an equal share of the profits, as long as they worked there.
-I inquired about the availability of employment at this business venture, and I was not surprised to hear that the turnover rate is non-existent=
+Personally, I have come across workers who worked in a café locally in my city.
+When they described the structure of this café, I was amazed to hear that the owner of this café offered every worker an equal share of the profits, as long as they worked there.
+I inquired about the availability of employment at this business venture, and I was not surprised to hear that the turnover rate is non-existent.
+The café's staff simply did not to leave!

+Thus, this brings me to the structure that I have envisioned.
+Let us start with a story